 The engine is ready for normal operation.
-However, extra care during the first 100 hours will result in more satisfactory long-term engine performance and life.
+However, extra care during the first 100 hours of operation will result in more satisfactory long-term engine performance and life.
 DO NOT exceed 100 hours of operation with break-in oil.

-- 1. This engine is factory-filled with John Deere Engine Break-in Oil.
+- 1. This engine is factory-filled with John Deere Engine Break-In Oil.
 Operate the engine at heavy loads with minimal idling during the break-in period. - 2.
-If the engine has significant operating time at idle, constant speeds, and/or light load usage, or make-up oil is required in the first 100 hour period, a longer break-in period may be required.
-In these situations, an additional 100 hour break-in period is recommended using a new change of John Deere Engine Break-In Oil and new John Deere oil filter.
+If the engine has significant operating time at idle, constant speeds, and/or light load usage, or makeup oil is required in the first 100 hour period, a longer break-in period may be required.
+In these situations, an additional 100 hour break-in period is recommended, using a new change of John Deere Engine Break-In Oil and a new John Deere oil filter. - 3.
+Check engine oil level more frequently during engine break-in period.
+If oil must be added during this period, John Deere Engine Break-In Oil is preferred.
+See DIESEL ENGINE BREAK-IN OIL, in Fuels, Lubricants, and Coolant section.